Posted By : Threeland Travel / Festivals And Events

 Thadingyut Festival of Lights

 During the festival, tourist can admire sparkling streets and houses which are filled by twinkle light.
-The local also carry out various activities to raise money for charities.
-From Amateur bands to professional art troupes, most of artists perform all day and night on the street.
-Specially, children often bring candles and small gifts to the elder to show their respect.
+The locals also carry out various activities to raise money for charities.
+From Amateur bands to professional art troupes, most the artists perform all day and night on the street.
+Especially, children often bring candles and small gifts to the elder to show their respect.

 Kyaukse Elephant Dance Festival ( Kyaukse, Mandalay)

 Kyaukse Elephant Dance Festival is a yearly cultural highlight of Kyaukse; located 26 miles to the south of Mandalay.
 A huge elephant figure is made of bamboo and paper.
 Men take their places inside the figure and imitate and coordinate the movements of the dancers, assisted by a small number of musicians.
 The festival is celebrated on the day before the full-moon of Thadingyut (October).
 As the day progresses, it is getting more and more crowded because people from nearby villages and as far as Mandalay come to Kyaukse and join in the festivities.